 - 1. The maximum cemetery size is 2 acres. - 2.
-The cemetery must have 40 feet of frontage on a public street.

-3. The cemetery must also be surrounded by a fence or wall made of brick, stone, stucco, and/or painted metal, as approved by the Director.
+The cemetery must have 40 feet of frontage on a public street. - 3.
+The cemetery must also be surrounded by a fence or wall made of brick, stone, true hard coat stucco, and/or painted metal, as approved by the Director.